xi-j/Mamba-TasNet/README.md

 We acknowledge the wonderful work of [Mamba](https://arxiv.org/abs/2312.00752) and [Vision Mamba](https://arxiv.org/abs/2401.09417).
 We borrowed their implementation of [Mamba](https://github.com/state-spaces/mamba) and [bidirectional Mamba](https://github.com/hustvl/Vim).
 The training recipes are adapted from [SpeechBrain](https://speechbrain.github.io).

 ## Citation
-If you find this work useful, consider citing
+If you find this work helpful, please consider citing:
 ```bibtex
 @article{jiang2024dual,
   title={Dual-path Mamba: Short and Long-term Bidirectional Selective Structured State Space Models for Speech Separation},